kobezzza/Escaper/README.md

 ```

 The parameters can be specified as an array (escapes only explicitly specified sequences)
-or like an object (disables/excludes by a literal or a group).
+or like an object (disables/excludes by a literal or group).
 Also, if you set the parameter value as `-1`,
 then all found sequences will be removed from the string.

 * `string[]` `store = Escaper.content` — store for matches.